 The good news is, you don’t have to live in “raw food central” or be part of a group to make things happen.
 That’s not where I live!
-I live on a farm in almost the middle of nowhere with no raw food friends to be found within a pretty large radius! (- Does that surprise you?
+I live on a farm in almost the middle of nowhere with no raw food friends to be found within a pretty large radius. (- Does that surprise you?
 It should inspire you!)
-You, like me, can be sitting in your own private corner of the Universe and still touch many many lives, but it’s a case of knowing that there’s certain ways that are more effective than others...
+You, like me, can be sitting in your own private corner of the Universe and still touch many tens, hundreds or thousands of lives, but it’s a case of knowing that there’s certain ways that are more effective than others...

 In Public (face-to-face)

 When someone asks you about your food – you can smile nicely and say “I eat raw foods because they make me look and feel my best and I’ve never felt better”... and leave it at that!
 (Until they ask a positive question afterwards, at which point...)

 You can offer to lend them a book (Raw Food Made Simple is perfect here) or point them to a web site that you love.
 Let the book or internet do the talking, so the pressure is off both of you.

 Share your personal story with them, bringing in the more vulnerable and human side of yourself and your journey – sometimes people feel intimidated or “less than” around people eating raw foods which is why they can act defensively or even aggressively.
 If you show your human-ness right up front this is far less likely to happen.
 (NB: Human-ness is not to be replaced by “lack of confidence”!)